 The 80s weren't particularly kind for the Camaro, but in a decade of low to average output, there was a bright spot that emerged in the form of the 1985 IROC-Z. As an option package of that year's Z28, the IROC-Z ended up on Car and Driver's Ten Best list for 1985.

 What made the IROC-Z so special?
-The LB9 V8 engine for starters, which could pump out 215 hp.
+The LB9 V8 engine, for starters, could pump out 215 hp.
 The IROC-Z was also given special performance upgrades such as an upgraded suspension, Delco-Bilstein shocks, and a steering brace called the "wonder bar."
 Still, the one aspect that puts the 1985 IROC-Z above the rest is its looks.
-The refreshed nose and front spoiler makes the 1985 IROC-Z an unforgettable sight, and one we wish Chevrolet would have taken into the 90s.
+The refreshed nose and front spoiler make the 1985 IROC-Z an unforgettable sight, and one we wish Chevrolet would have taken into the 90s.

 4th Generation: 1998 SS

 As the Z28's performance package, the Camaro SS was simply the best of what the decade had to offer.
 The 4th generation's updated engine, chassis, and braking already made this Camaro a solid ride, but the SS options made it unforgettable.
 Under the hood was the 1997 Corvette's LS1 5.7L V8, which was pushed from 305 to 320 hp thanks to a composite hood and functional air scoop.
 Also included in the package were Goodyear Eagle F1 performance tires paired with a 30inch stainless steel exhaust tip.
 Though just 48,495 Camaros were produced in total in 1998, the SS package was definitely a muscle car to be excited about.